IEEEAtCornell/2026-ECE-Internships/README.md

-# 2025 - 2026 Electrical and Computer Engineering Internships by IEEE at Cornell
+# Summer 2025 Electrical and Computer Engineering Internships by IEEE at Cornell

 This list compiles internship opportunities in **Electrical and Computer Engineering**, categorized for easy navigation.
 Each listing includes company details, role, location, application links, posting dates, and availability status.